cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 CDAP.

-See the instructions for either a :ref:`distribution-specific <installation-index>` or :ref:`generic Apache Hadoop <admin-installation-package-managers>` cluster for more information.
+See the instructions for either a :ref:`distribution-specific <installation-index>` or :ref:`generic Apache Hadoop <admin-installation-packages>` cluster for more information.

 **Features:**